Project ideas for biosecurity and pandemic preparedness – BlueDot Impact

 This is a list of project ideas in biosecurity and pandemic preparedness for participants on our Biosecurity Fundamentals: Pandemics course.

-You are encouraged to come up with a project idea yourself: the process of trying to do so will likely serve as useful experience for thinking through and prioritising biosecurity work.
+We encourage you to come up with a project idea yourself: trying to do so is useful for thinking through and prioritising biosecurity work.

-However, we have also prepared a list of projects or research questions that might be interesting, or serve as inspiration for you to generate your own ideas.
+However, we have also made a list of research questions to serve as inspiration for you to generate your own ideas.
 If picking something from this list, feel free to adapt it to suit your particular skills or interests!

 Project categories